-If you are selected for the Health Policy Research Scholars program, you'll work with your home institution to determine how the grant funds will be used to support your successful completion of the program.
-For example, stipends might be used to pay for expenses such as: living or child-care expenses; research expenses or statistical software; registration fees for relevant conferences, workshops, or professional associations; conference, professional development, or research-related travel; equipment such as laptops, tablets, audio recorders or other devices needed for research or other program requirements; and supplies including books and other educationrelated materials.
+If you are selected for the Health Policy Research Scholars program, you will create and propose a budget consistent with these award policies and work with your institution to determine how the grant funds will be set up and disbursed to you to support your successful completion of the program.
+Scholars may choose to use the award funds to pay for expenses such as: living or child-care expenses; research expenses or statistical software; registration fees for relevant conferences, workshops, or professional associations; conference, professional development, or research-related travel; equipment such as laptops, tablets, audio recorders or other devices needed for research or other program requirements; and supplies including books and other education-related materials.